-Global warming, air pollution, and energy insecurity are three of the most significant problems facing the world today.
+Learn about transitioning to 100% clean, renewable energy and storage.
+Climate change, air pollution, and energy security are three of the most significant problems facing the world today.
 Solutions to these problems invariably require a large-scale conversion of our energy infrastructure.
-This course will provide you with proven methods and techniques to develop and evaluate strategies for changing the infrastructure at the local, regional, and global levels to provide a healthy and sustainable future.
+In this course, Professor Mark Jacobson provides proven methods and techniques to develop and evaluate strategies for changing the infrastructure at the local, regional, and global levels to provide a healthy and sustainable future.
+Jacobson is a longtime leader in climate science and the renewable energy transition.
+Much of the science behind the proposed U.S. legislation called "The Green New Deal" is anchored in Jacobson’s scholarship.

 You Will Learn

-- Alternative energy solutions and how to rank them in terms of multiple factors, including carbon-equivalent emissions, air pollution health impacts, land requirements, water requirements, reliability, and others
+- Alternative energy solutions and how to rank them in terms of multiple factors, including wind, water, solar, carbon-equivalent emissions, air pollution health impacts, land requirements, water requirements, reliability, and others

 - Wind as a case study for determining the world resource availability and viability of a sustainable energy source